Digital39999/analytics-engine/packages/nodejs/README.md

 ### Creating an Instance

-You can create an instance of the `AnalyticsEngine` by providing your authorization token and the instance URL of your analytics service.
+Instantiate the `AnalyticsEngine` by providing your authorization token and the instance URL of your analytics service.

 ```typescript
 import AnalyticsEngine from 'analytics-engine-js';